Typhoon In-fa strengthening while on track to impact Japan, Taiwan and China

 "The hourly precipitation and single-day precipitation this time have broken through the historical record of 60 years since the establishment of Zhengzhou Meteorological Bureau in 1951," the Zhengzhou Meteorological Department said in a video it posted explaining the rainfall.

-"The precipitation the city had in the last three days was already tantamount to the total amount of the precipitation the city had last year," the bureau said.
+"The precipitation the city had in the last three days was already tantamount to the total amount of the precipitation the city had last year," the department said.

 The average annual rainfall in Zhengzhou is 25/2 inches (640.8 millimeters), according to the bureau.
 Meanwhile, according their analysis of the recent rainfall, from 4 p.m. to 5 p.m.
 Tuesday the city saw 7.9 inches (201.9 millimeters) of rainfall.
 From 8 p.m.
 Monday to 8 p.m.
 Tuesday, the city saw 21.8 inches (552.5 millimeters) of rain; and from 8 p.m.
 Saturday to 8 p.m.
 Tuesday, the city saw 24.3 inches (617.1 millimeters) of rain.